PavlosMac/rxjs_play/README.md

 ```

 ### 4 main traits of observables -  creation, execution(subscription), destruction
-The Subscription and subscriber represents the ongoing execution.
+The Subscription and subscriber represent the ongoing execution.

 ```
 const subscriber = (subscriber) => {